skovy/skovy.dev/content/blog/code-splitting-with-webpack-typescript-react/index.md

 With webpack 4, code splitting should be enabled by default without any extra work!
 This is great because it makes it easy to get started.
-However, these default settings will likely need to be tweaked or optimized for each app.
+However, these default settings will likely need to be adjusted to optimize code splitting for your application.

 ### Dynamic Imports

 To "enable" code splitting the only thing required is a dynamic import.
-As already mentioned both in the TypeScript configuration changes and in the React setup the use of dynamic imports is the key to code splitting.
+As already mentioned in the TypeScript configuration changes and in the React setup the use of dynamic imports is the key to code splitting.
 A basic example is shown in the [webpack code splitting guide](https://webpack.js.org/guides/code-splitting/) to lazily load `lodash`.